RocketDerp/April14_2025/Operation_Matthew_4_19_on_monday_2024-03-31.md

 TITLE: Billionaires met in November 2013 and one month later announced in December 2013 that they were going to troll the entire world (over gender) to wage war against Ukraine - Operation Matthew 4:19 [OC]

+NOTE: this GitHub file name "Operation_Matthew_4_19_on_monday_2024-03-31.md" has an error in it, it should have been "Operation_Matthew_4_19_on_monday_2025-03-31.md" - in refernce to the March 31, 2025 posting date of the previously linked Reddit poswting.
+Oops.

 &nbsp;

 # Claims being made: Operation Matthew 4:19